chinmayarvind23/AIvaluate/project-plan.md

   4. Should allow users to delete accounts within 30 seconds

 **Feature 5: Security and privacy (anonymization of student data for storage and transfer)**
-- Objective: To guarantee for users of different roles (students, instructors, admins) security on their data, and anonymizing their data.
+- Objective: To guarantee for users of different roles (students, instructors, TAs, admins) security on their data, and anonymizing their data.
 - Success Criteria:
   1. Should allow for students' data to be anonymized within 5 seconds of being created
-  2. Should have secure storage of students', admins', and instructors' data through hashing
+  2. Should have secure storage of students', admins', TAs', and instructors' data through hashing

 **Feature 6: Notifications (email and in-app notifications for assignment due dates, grades, and feedback)**
-- Objective: To accomodate for users of different roles (students, instructors, admins) to receive notifications of due dates, grades, and feedback for an upcoming assignment and a finished assignment.
+- Objective: To accomodate for users of different roles (students, instructors, TAs, admins) to receive notifications of due dates, grades, and feedback for an upcoming assignment and a finished assignment.
 - Success Criteria:
   1. Should send students, instructors, and admins a notification of an assignment being due one week, and one day before it is due
   2. Should generate feedback and send a notification that directs students to the AI-generated feedback on the submission within 5 seconds

 **Feature 7: Analytics (dashboard with class analytics for assignment to be viewed by admins and instructors for feedback on class performance, and AI grading accuracy)**
-- Objective: To accomodate for users of different roles (instructors, admins) to receive analytics on how the class is doing in learning the subject (web-development) via averages, learning objectives, and other metrics decided by the AI itself, and to compare with human grading.
+- Objective: To accomodate for users of different roles (instructors, TAs, admins) to receive analytics on how the class is doing in learning the subject (web-development) via averages, learning objectives, and other metrics decided by the AI itself, and to compare with human grading.
 - Success Criteria:
   1. Should generate analytics about student performance on the assignment for the admins and instructors to view within 10 minutes
   2. Should allow for manual review of grades before finalizing within 10 minutes of analytics being generated